RasmusRPaulsen/DTUImageAnalysis/exercises/ex9-AdvancedRegistration/readme.md

 **Exercise 2**: Write a function ```rotation_matrix(pitch, roll, yaw)``` which returns the rotation matrix for a given a roll, pitch, yaw.
 Make a 4x4 affine matrix with a pitch of 25 degrees.

 **Exercise 3**: Apply the rotation to the ImgT1.nii around the central point of the volume and save the rotated images as ImgT1_A.nii.
 Note that the central point is given in physical units (mm) in the World Coordinate System.
+You can use the next block of code:

 <div style="border:1px dotted red;padding:2%;">
  An important consideration it is that ITK transforms store the resampling transform/backward mapping transform (fixed to moving image).
 And then, internally, it applies the inverse of the transform to the moving image.